 How to Create a WordPress Frontend Edit Profile Page

-Do you want to create a WordPress frontend edit profile page?
+Are you looking to create a WordPress frontend edit profile page for your website?

-You do not need to create a custom WordPress edit profile form page because there is a My Account page with an “Account Details” section where your users or members of your WordPress membership site can edit or update their profile information, change their passwords, and account settings.
+You may not need to create a WordPress edit profile page because ProfilePress provides a My Account page with an “Account Details” section where your users or members of your WordPress membership site can edit or update their profile information, change their passwords, and account settings.

 We highly recommend the My Account page over a custom frontend profile edit page, which you will learn how to create below.